Monthly Mural Wrap: Jewish Street Art, Vegan McDonalds Mural & More | KCET

 Being that Hanukkah 2012 is upon us, let me point to ShalomLife's profile of Mr. Brainwash, Broken Fingaz and JR, Jewish street artists who "are making this world a more beautiful place."

 KAWS is another graffiti artist taking the art world by storm with reinterpretations of pop figure.
 Macys selected him to design a balloon for that little Thanksgiving Day Parade they hold each year.
 KAWS dispatched his character, Companion.
 The video report is by ARTINFO:

-Alissa Walker on "Translations: Artists of the Metro Orange Line," an exhibition featuring the site-specific works of twenty artists who participated in Metro public art program for the lesser celebrated Orange Line.
+Alissa Walker on an exhibition featuring the site-specific works of twenty artists who participated in Metro public art program for the lesser celebrated Orange Line.
 The show is up through Dec.
 13 at Valley College Art Gallery (5800 Fulton Ave).

 Huntington Beach Independent reporter Chris Epting broke the story on the McDonalds themed mural tagged over with the word VEGAN.
 It went viral.
 Epting defended that the folk art mural by Saeed Danosian was now "some crass commercial statement."
 Now Epting reports on the vegan activists who are defending the tag.

 Los Angeles Magazine's Cultural Files love it when "street art meets civic betterment."
 Elina Shatkin writes on that a modified onramp sign "forces drivers to not only ponder the act of driving and the repetition hidden in L.A.'s landscape but the very nature of existence itself."
 Robert Takata's photo is the evidence.